pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 a pair of letters; e.g., "A G".)
 What inconsistency to you find?

-:blue_book: Use the `ls -l` command to assess how efficient the binary representation is (**.bed**) compared to the text format calculate how many times larger the text genotype format (**.ped**).
+:blue_book: Use the `ls -l` command to assess how efficient the binary representation (**.bed**) is relative to the text format (**.ped**).

 :blue_book: For the most part, we use standard UNIX tools to inspect and summarize the data.
-PLINK provides several specialized tools for getting a more detailed summary of the data, provided that the data are in a format recognized by PLINK.
+PLINK provides several specialized tools that generate detailed summaries of the data provided that the data are in a format supported by PLINK.
 For example, the following command generates a report of the proportion of missing genotypes per sample and per SNP:

 ```bash
 plink --bfile cfw --missing
 ```

-Observe that the proportion of missing genotypes per sample is high---usually above 20%.
-This is because the genotype data was obtained using a technology (genotyping-by-sequencing) that is less expensive, but can have lower accuracy than other technologies, so genotypes estimated with less certainty have been removed.
+Observe that the proportion of missing genotypes per sample is high—usually above 20%.
+This is because the genotype data in this study were obtained using a technology that is relatively inexpensive, but can come at the cost of lower accuracy.
+Genotypes estimated with less certainty have been removed, and reported as "missing".

+We did not focus on these specialized tools in this episode because it is important to appreciate that even very simple shell programs such as `wc` can be useful for inspecting genetic data files.

-:white_check_mark: Now that we are a little bit more familiar with the data, and how they are encoded in computer files, in [the next episode](03-map-testis.md) we will use these data files to assess support for genetic associations with a measured trait.
+:white_check_mark: Now that we have gained some familiarity with the data, and how these data are encoded in computer files, in [the next episode](03-map-testis.md) we will use these data files to assess support for genetic associations with a measured trait.